She/Her/HersLicensed Independent Clinical Social Worker, LICSW

 Jane Mizrahi is a licensed social worker and founder of GroupsWorks, offering individual, family, and group therapy sessions in Providence, RI.
-Jane works with teenagers, young adults and college students, adults, and families, and she enjoys bearing witness to her clients' success as they walk their healing journey.
+Jane works with teenagers, young adults, and adults.
+Jane enjoys bearing witness to her clients' success as they walk their healing journey.
 Jane has expertise in trauma, grief and loss, anxiety, and depression.
-She invites her clients to engage in ongoing self-evaluation tools in order to keep therapy moving forward.
+She invites her clients to engage in ongoing self-evaluation tools in order to find one's truth and progress in therapy.

 Jane uses a holistic approach, drawing from dialectical behavioral therapy, existentialism, mindfulness, internal family systems, and body-based psychotherapies.

 Jane earned her Masters in Social Work from Rhode Island College in 2011 and previously served as the Clinical Director of Residential Services at Child & Family Services.